MicrosoftDocs/SupportArticles-docs/support/sql/connect/timeout-expired-error.md

 - Query or command timeout (30 seconds by default)

 > [!NOTE]
-> The default values can be set through code, connecting string or other methods.
+> The default values can be set through code, connecting string, or other methods.

 Before troubleshooting, view the complete call stack of the error messages to determine the error type.